HUMSI — Human Security Initiative

 Juan Carlos Quevedo Ferrer, 46, was arrested by Wildwood police for allegedly conducting 10 self-checkout fraud incidents at Target between November and March, in which he scanned lower-priced items like taco seasoning instead of the actual merchandise he purchased, totaling $181 in losses.
 Following his arrest, he is to be turned over to U.S. Immigration and Customs Enforcement.

-ICE lodges detainer for Venezuelan national accused of two murders in Charlotte
+ICE lodges detainer for Venezuelan national facing felony charges in Charlotte.

 Mar 30, 2026Charlotte, NCVenezuela